ilyxa-0101/flutter_animations/README.md

 # flutter_animations

-A new Flutter project.
+A new animation Flutter sample project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project demonstrates how to use Flutter animations.

 A few resources to get you started if this is your first Flutter project: